rxckxtx/ciBulletin/README.md

 - **Frontend**: Developed using React, specifically for its fast user interface.
 - **Backend**: Powered by Node.js and Express, handling API requests and server-side logic.
 - **Database**: Utilizes MongoDB.
-- **Real-Time Communication**: Incorporates WebSocket technology to enable instant updates across clients.
+- **Real-Time Communication**: Incorporates WebSocket technology to enable communication amoungst users.
+(NOT A CORE FEATURE BUT WILL TRY TO IMPLEMENT)

 ---